 But I think as important is the leadership side of things as well as those people who kind of say, well, actually, you know, I'd manage a situation like this.
 This is how I would deliver it.
 If Howard Relief said, you know, this is how I'd manage that.
 These are the kind of skills that I would need in my team to actually accomplish the task.
 And if it triffid, obviously, as we're kind of talking about to leadership in this kind of podcast's that you can feed to both of those, you've got the leadership expertise, but you've also got the practical QA background where you've come from.
 You know, do you find that being a leader now and, you know, BDD ahead of the testing role is incredibly challenging because you've got to manage all those different types of skill types.

-Yes, it’s definitely challenging because when we talk about a team, a team is consists of diversified people.
+Henna Ashraf Yes, it's definitely challenging because when we talk about a team, a team is consists of diversified people.
 Everyone comes for their own strengths and weaknesses.
 And throughout my management career, whenever I work with someone, there is one thing which I see a lot of focus on, and that is building their own profile.

 So whenever I set any objective in any of my key members I have ever, ever worked with.
 I always insist on them that, yes, you are here to do a particular job.
 Yes.
 These are your professional objectives.
 But I am also very keen on your personal development.
 And sometimes it's very hard because some of the people, especially junior testers and QA people, they come here and then they dedicate themselves to the company doing everything the way they are.